armandvanhelsync/very-simple-contact-form/readme.txt

 2) Check info about installation and check shortcode for mistakes.

 3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

+= Can I add multiple forms on the same website? =
+No, don't add multiple forms on the same website.
+And don't use the shortcode [contact] on your contactpage and use the widget on the same website.
+This may cause a conflict.
+I wil try to solve this in next update.

 = Is my language supported too? =
 From version 2.0 all UTF-8 characters are allowed, so many languages are supported.